RAIDUIX-DEVELOPER/raiduix-neuratone/README.md

 - **Unified play/stop** toggles (global and per‑layer)
 - PWA scaffolding (service worker only in prod) — offline audio streams are not bundled
 - Mobile‑first UI with accessible contrast and subtle motion

+Notes on accuracy and real‑time behavior:

+- Isochronic pulses use audio‑rate gating with smoothing to avoid clicks and ensure precise pulse frequency output.
+- Effect parameters update live; the signal path is safely rebuilt so changes are audible immediately without artifacts.
+- Effect modules accept legacy/alias parameter names to keep UI and engine in sync during refactors.

 ## 🎛️ Professional Audio Effects